The best kind of day trip

 - Café Holmgången.
 Brunch plates, lasagna, cakes and other tasty plant-based dishes.

 - Farm2Table.
-Super cosy café with the city’s best breakfast (including smoothie bowls and waffles).
+Cosy café with the city’s best breakfast (including smoothie bowls and waffles).

 - Hummusson.
 Hummus bar with delicious hummus, falafel and pita bread – perfect for a quick lunch.

 - Vegegården.
-Completely vegan Asian buffet great for extra hungry people.
+Affordable, completely vegan Asian buffet, great for very hungry people.

 Dinner:

 - Far i Hatten.
-Amazing pizzas in Folkets Park.
+Yummy Neapolitan pizzas in Folkets Park.

 - The Vegan Bar.
 Burgers and speciality beers.
-The music is loud and it’s a little bit far to walk from the city centre, but the burgers are great.
+The music can be loud and it’s a little bit far to walk from the city centre, but the burgers are worth it.

 - Bastard Burgers.
 Good burgers located closer to the city centre.